UCLALibrary/service-template/README.md

 ## Compiling on ACT

-At the moment, the GA workflow is simple.
-Since we are listening for http requests, the workflow will not terminate until explicitly told to do so.
-The workflow will be updated as the application changes.
+We use [ACT](https://github.com/nektos/act) to build the project.
+Our GitHub Actions' workflow (which is also used locally by ACT) is pretty simple.

 To get started, ensure that [ACT is installed](https://nektosact.com/installation/index.html) on your system.

-Now that ACT is installed you can see the workflow run locally by running:
+Now that ACT is installed, you can see the workflow run locally by running:

 `act -j build`

+## Contact

+If you have any questions or suggestions, feel free to [open a ticket](https://github.com/UCLALibrary/service-template/issues) on project's GitHub repo.